blacklightpy/vaultofknowledge/Colour Spaces.md

 Colour spaces are generally (?)
-3-dimensional spaces that represent the spectral sensitvity of different types of cells.
+3-dimensional spaces that represent the [[Tristimulus]] spectral sensitvities.

 Tristimulus is the term given to the perception of colour from three different sensors.